sirap-group/date-format.js/README.md

 * The date defaults to the current date/time.
 * The mask defaults to dateFormat.masks.default.

+## Version

+This repository starts with the verions v1.2.4 because the code is patched from this gist, versionned to v.1.2.3 : https://gist.github.com/rbecheras/623ed6ac29fd64b8c0807ccbdfd9c87a

 ## Modifications

 * Redesigned the code to follow 'use strict' javascript mode and standard.js code style